 The heat shield is also problematic, it’s held on with three screw heads, and after the first day of ownership one of the heads had burned a hole in my motorcycle trousers.
-I decided to grind them off with an angle grinder and heat wrap the exhaust (you can check out how to heat wrap your exhaust in our Travel Tips section here.)
+I decided to grind them off with an angle grinder and heat wrap the exhaust (check out How to Heat Wrap Your Exhaust).
 This also solved the problem of the very hot right leg.

 The exhaust sat on my bike without complaint for the first six years, enduring a six-month long ride from the UK to the Middle East and back, off-roading and a few crashes.
 However, on the most recent trip it has literally fallen to pieces.
 Six days after setting off for a round-the-world ride with a pillion, the exhaust casing separated from the pipe and had to be welded back together.
 A month after that the baffle decided to detach itself from the exhaust and made a run for it on the motorway.
 As we couldn’t find it we had to make a new baffle and weld it into the exhaust.